Public Design Group

 Their clients include Samsung, Bank of Queensland, Airtel, Virgin Active, Globe Telecom, Woolworths and Toyota, amongst others.
 Working with a range of brands, the consultancy has created a niche for itself, specialising in working with service retailers especially in the banking and telecommunications sectors, with a focus on creating environments which help brands build relationships with their customers.

 Their concept for BOQ (Bank of Queensland) provides a more customer focused banking experience.
 We love the fact that the bank doesn’t take itself too seriously, and uses more playful messaging and graphics, within a space that is more akin to a café, or your own kitchen table.
 As intended, they’ve created a neutral space for customers to interact with the bank’s staff on their own terms.
+Their concept for CUA in Australia, unlike many other banking concepts, really does feel like a community hub.
+The stripped back interior features local produce and has been designed to host local events.

 For Singtel in Singapore, their challenge was to move the brand from a tech product retailer to a service retailer.
 Creating a sense of wonder, customers can enter the store through a ‘Digital Portal’ with changing imagery, whilst throughout the store customers are encouraged play with devices, firing up their imaginations about the possibilities technology can offer – not celebrating the devices themselves, but how they can be used to improve their everyday life.
 The physical design successfully combines tech with tactility, to create a more domestic environment and a human connection to the brand.